 *courtesy of Google, Bing, Yahoo, ICANN, the UK Advertising Standards / Competition and Markets Authorities etc...

 Negative Search Engine Optimisation is the name in the Search Engine Optimisation (SEO) / industry for when someone makes an attempt to lower a website's rankings / prominence in search engines by various means, both legal and illegal.
+In competitive SERPs it makes sense as long as your own practices are "clean" to try and knock down the competition in every possible way.

-If you are working in a locality where Google dominates the search engine market (like the UK), the GOOG Webmaster Guidelines (https://support.google.com/webmasters/answer/35769) might be considered the laws of the land for the SEO industry.
+If you are working in a locality where Google dominates the search engine market (like the UK), the GOOG Webmaster Guidelines (https://support.google.com/webmasters/answer/35769) might be considered the "laws of the land" for the SEO industry.
 For example, GOOG offers us multiple tools to help us do 'Negative SEO' on sites which violate these rules by reporting issues.

 Part of a SEO strategy report can include competitor analysis, including analysing competitors' sites looking at where they are getting 'good quality' backlinks from with the aim of trying to obtain the same or similar links.
 You may notice some spammy links in this process.
 That said, don't expect (m)any spam reports to GOOG to have the desired outcome even if you report the (same) direct contravention of their rules on a regular basis!
 I've read a comment on a forum that “Submitting a complaint to Google about a spammer is like sending a letter to Santa Claus at the North Pole” which is what it often feels like in my experience.
 Google may already be aware of the issue you are reporting so I'd recommend focusing on well-ranked profiles and sites.